OBTAINING A MARKETING AUTHORISATION

-In accordance with European legislation, medicinal products must obtain marketing authorisation prior to their placement on the market.
+In accordance with legislation, medicinal products must obtain marketing authorisation prior to their placement on the market.
 The procedure for granting marketing authorisation starts with an application submitted by a legal entity or natural person established in the EEA.

 Marketing authorisation may be obtained via: